 So the next time you find yourself in novel surroundings, think of it as an expedition of the senses.
 Challenge yourself to pay attention.
 Describe the sights, the sounds, the smells you encounter.
 Record these observations in your writer’s notebook.

 #2: carefully, painstakingly choose your words

-As writers, words are all we have- we must be careful with them.
-The next time you sit down to write, require you be attentive to your diction.
+As writers, words are all we have— we must be careful with them.
+The next time you sit down to write, be attentive to your diction.
 First and foremost, begin with nouns.
 Is the house simply a “house” or is it a “mansion”? a “cottage”? a “bungalow”?
 Each of these words has distinct denotative, not to mention connotative, meanings.
-Choose the one that most accurately names the object you describe.
+Choose the one that most accurately names your object.